dylanmooney62/laravel-blog/content/blog/deployment.md

 sudo apt install nodejs npm
 ```

-I then `npm install` to install all the packages required for laravel breeze and to use laravel mix
+I then ran `npm install` to install all the packages required for laravel breeze and laravel mix.

-Finally I configured the apache default conf file to set the document root the laravel site
+Finally, I configured the apache default conf file to set the document root the laravel site

 ```bash
 /etc/apache2/sites-enabled/000-default-le-ssl.conf